Maaya Rambha

 Maaya Rambha is a 1950 Indian Telugu-language Hindu mythological film, produced and directed by T. P. Sundaram under the N. B. Productions banner.
 It stars N. T. Rama Rao and Anjali Devi, with music composed by Ogirala Ramachandra Rao.
+The film was simultaneously shot in Tamil, which was released in 1951.

 Plot

 Once Narada senses Rambha's endeavor to defile the fervent penance of a Rishi, he incites her vanity, causing her to express her unique beauty, and he challenges her.
 He multiplies her mortification on the birthday of Krishna when he crowns Kalavathi, the Lord's court dancer, and his disciple with the honor of a two-person dance recital with Vidyadhara, another disciple of his, ignoring the claims of Kalavathi and Nalacoobra.
 The Lord presents a Manikyamala to Kalavathi and Vidyadhara together, which the latter rejects when offered by the former.
 Now Vidyadhara and Nalacoobra stay in Dwaraka, the former with his mentor and later forced by his love for Kalavati.
 Being Kambha hurts on both sides, and she, too, remains there to mend her husband.
 Kalavathi methodically reveals her heart to Vidyadhara.
 Since their first meeting, Vidhya has learned to love and often meets in the garden of Narada Ashram.
 On one such occasion, Nala observes their intimacy in the form of a deer and becomes agitated.
 The more Rambha tries to control him, the more wilful he becomes.
 He visits Kala's house and offers everything for her love, but in vain.
 Then he meets Kala in the garden in the form of Vidyadhara, for whom she is waiting, and appears to Vidyadhara as Nala, who, being busy fetching Bhagavath Geetha from Krishna, comes too late and makes him misunderstand that Nala is the one who loves Kala; with this blow, Vidhya takes leave of his mentor to be away from Dwaraka and away from all that is feminine in the world.
 The innocent Kala sets out alone in search of him, unaware of her crime, and Uddanda, the husband of her maidservant, sets out in search of her.